TheMightyPenguin/dessert-box/README.md

 Run `npm install` then `npm run build` in the root folder (the one with this README file).

 Then move into the example folder `cd example` and run `npm install` and `npm start`.

+#### How does it work?

+This works by depending on build-time generated CSS by [sprinkles](https://github.com/seek-oss/vanilla-extract/tree/3360bdfc9220024e7ffa49b3b198b72743d4e264/packages/sprinkles), and then using the `atomsFn` function to lookup classNames in runtime.
+So it does have a runtime footprint, but should be pretty minimal.
+I'm still experimenting to see if it's possible to remove that, but other approaches may lead to other constraints or similar runtime.